ethan-young/hidden-talents-multiverse/README.md

 This directory contains the supplement to the manuscript described above.
 The supplement was produced using the same approach as the
-manuscript: it was written in R Markdown, is 100% reproducible, and all outputs were staged prior to compiling into a `.pdf`.
+manuscript: it was written in R Markdown, is 100% reproducible, and all outputs were staged prior to compiling into a `.docx`.
 The staged objects are stored in `supplement/staged-objects.Rdata`.
 The scripts that produce the staged objects are located in the `supplement/scripts/` directory and are named to be self-explanatory.
 The `rmd-staging.R` script reads necessary data/objects from the `multiverse-objects/` directory and sources the other scripts to produce the objects needed